-(iv) Beginning January 2, 2011, the pollutant GHGs is subject to regulation if:

-(a) The stationary source is a new major stationary source for a regulated NSR pollutant that is not GHGs, and also will emit or will have the potential to emit 75,000 tpy CO2e or more; or

-(b) The stationary source is an existing major stationary source for a regulated NSR pollutant that is not GHGs, and also will have an emissions increase of a regulated NSR pollutant, and an emissions increase of 75,000 tpy $CO{2}e$ or more.

-(50) Regulated NSR pollutant, for purposes of this section, means the following:

-(i) Any pollutant for which a national ambient air quality standard has been promulgated.
-This includes, but is not limited to, the following:

-(a) PM{2.5} emissions and PM10 emissions shall include gaseous emissions from a source or activity, which condense to form particulate matter at ambient temperatures.
-On or after January 1, 2011, such condensable particulate matter shall be accounted for in applicability determinations and in establishing emissions limitations for PM{2.5} and PM10 in PSD permits.
-Compliance with emissions limitations for $PM{2.5}$ and PM{10} issued prior to this date shall not be based on condensable particulate matter unless required by the terms and conditions of the permit or the applicable implementation plan.
-Applicability determinations made prior to this date without accounting for condensable particulate matter shall not be considered in violation of this section unless the applicable implementation plan required condensable particulate matter to be included.

-(b) Any pollutant identified under this paragraph (b)(50)(i)(b) as a constituent or precursor for a pollutant for which a national ambient air quality standard has been promulgated.
-Precursors identified by the Administrator for purposes of NSR are the following:

-(1) Volatile organic compounds and nitrogen oxides are precursors to ozone in all attainment and unclassifiable areas.
+- (iv) Beginning January 2, 2011, the pollutant GHGs is subject to regulation if: - (a) The stationary source is a new major stationary source for a regulated NSR pollutant that is not GHGs, and also will emit or will have the potential to emit 75,000 tpy CO2e or more; or - (b) The stationary source is an existing major stationary source for a regulated NSR pollutant that is not GHGs, and also will have an emissions increase of a regulated NSR pollutant, and an emissions increase of 75,000 tpy CO2e or more. - (49) Regulated NSR pollutant, for purposes of this section, means the following: - (i) Any pollutant for which a national ambient air quality standard has been promulgated.
+This includes, but is not limited to, the following: - (a) PM2.5 emissions and PM10 emissions shall include gaseous emissions from a source or activity which condense to form particulate matter at ambient temperatures.
+On or after January 1, 2011, such condensable particulate matter shall be accounted for in applicability determinations and in establishing emissions limitations for $PM{2.5}$ and $PM{10}$ in PSD permits.
+Compliance with emissions limitations for $PM{2.5}$ and $PM{10}$ issued prior to this date shall not be based on condensable particulate matter unless required by the terms and conditions of the permit or the applicable implementation plan.
+Applicability determinations made prior to this date without accounting for condensable particulate matter shall not be considered in violation of this section unless the applicable implementation plan required condensable particulate matter to be included: - (b) Any pollutant identified under this paragraph (b)(49)(i)(b) as a constituent or precursor to a pollutant for which a national ambient air quality standard has been promulgated.
+Precursors identified by the Administrator for purposes of NSR are the following: - (1) Volatile organic compounds and nitrogen oxides are precursors to ozone in all attainment and unclassifiable